-Summer schools are lessons or classes during the summer holidays.
+Summer schools are additional lessons or classes organised during the summer holidays.
 They are often designed as catch-up programs, although some do not have an academic focus and concentrate on sports or other non-academic activities.
-Others have a specific aim, such as supporting students at the transition from primary to secondary school or preparing high-attaining students for university.
+Others have a specific aim, such as supporting students at the transition from primary to secondary school or preparing high-achieving students for university.

-On average, evidence suggests that students who attend a summer school make approximately two additional months’ progress compared to similar students who to do not.
+On average, evidence suggests that students who attend a summer school make approximately three additional months’ progress compared to similar students who do not attend a summer school.

-Greater impacts (as much as four additional months’ progress) can be achieved when summer schools are intensive, well-resourced, and involve small group tuition by trained and experienced teachers.
-In contrast, summer schools without a clear academic component are not usually associated with learning gains.
-Other variables, such as whether the teacher is one of the student’s usual teachers, seem to make less difference on average.
+Greater impact can be achieved when summer schools are intensive, well-resourced, and involve small group or one to one teaching by trained and experienced teachers.
+It does appear to be an advantage to have teachers who are known to the students (typically +4 months overall).
+In contrast, summer schools without a clear academic component are not usually associated with learning gains, though they may have other benefits.

 Summer schools are not as common in Australia and New Zealand as in the USA and the UK.
 The majority of summer programs aimed at school-aged children are summer camps and holiday programs where academic achievement is not the focus.
 Hence, there has been a limited amount of local research on the topic.